NoriSte/cypress-wait-until/README.md

 cy.wrap('<EXPECTED_VALUE>')
   .waitUntil((subject) => cy.getCookie('token').then(cookie => cookie.value === subject));
 ```
+**Please note**
-Please note: do not expect that the previous command is retried.
-Only what's inside the `checkFunction` code is retried
+- do not expect that the previous command is retried.
+Only what's inside the `checkFunction` body is retried
 ```javascript
 cy.getCookie('token') // will not be retried
   .waitUntil(cookie => cookie.value === '<EXPECTED_VALUE>');
 ```
+- you cannot put assertions inside `checkFunction`.
+There is no way to avoid a test failure [if an assertion throws an error](https://stackoverflow.com/questions/56743695/error-handling-using-the-catch-block-in-cypress).
+You must manually check what the assertions would check for you.
+The most common case is checking that an element exists or not, instead of using `cy.get('#id').should('exist')` you should check that `Cypress.$('#id').length` is greater than `0`.
+[Here](https://github.com/NoriSte/cypress-wait-until/issues/75#issuecomment-572685623) you can find a deeper explanation

 ### TypeScript